 Hinchey and Konkol.
 2018. p.
 37

 Following the work of one of my mentors, Michael Apple, I would argue that there is an aggressive initiative to render teachers powerless in the classroom and beyond.
-After reading and briefly discussing the following excerpt from GÜR (2014), please post to the whiteboard a brief joint statement about the meaning of teacher professionalism.
+After reading and briefly discussing the following excerpt from GÜR (2014), please post to the whiteboard a brief joint statement about the implications for teacher professionalism.

 Bekir GÜR.
 2014.
 Deskilling of Teachers, the Case of Turkey.
 Educational Sciences: Theory & Practice.
 14(3) p.
 890.